 The River Falls Public Library is a beautifully designed building at 140 Union Street, at the corner of Union and Main Streets.
 Main Street is also Wisconsin State Highway 35.
 Turn east on Union Street beside the library and go to the parking lot behind the building where there is ample parking.
 The handicapped accessible meeting room is on the main floor just inside the doors.

-September 20, 2012—Annual Sharing Meeting—Share the successes you have had over the past year and especially over the summer months with other members at this informal gathering.
+September 26, 2013—Annual Sharing Meeting—Share the successes you have had over the past year and especially over the summer months with other members at this informal gathering.
 Bring documents, stories, photographs, heirlooms, guests, and anything else you would like to share.
 This is always one of our most popular meetings.

-January 24, 2013—Annual Work Night at the Area Research Center—Please note that this is the fourth Thursday of the month due to the university’s winter break and classes not resuming until January 21.
+January 23, 2014—Annual Work Night at the Area Research Center—Please note that this is the fourth Thursday of the month due to the university’s winter break and classes not resuming until January 20.

-February 21, 2013—Technology and Genealogy: Gizmos & Gadgets—Come share with fellow SCVGS members your recommendation for a favorite website, software, app, equipment, or accessory that you find vital to your family history research.
-Topics to be covered include Technology for Genealogy on Facebook, the Flip-Pal Scanner, and E-Bay Alerts.
+March 20, 2014—Technology and Genealogy: Gizmos & Gadgets—Come share with fellow SCVGS members your recommendation for a favorite website, software, app, equipment, or accessory that you find vital to your family history research.
+Select websites will be covered.

 This page has the following sub pages.